coverwallet/data-engineer-exercise/README.md

    Load this data into your db and create a file called `queries.txt` in the `queries` directory with the SQL query code to get a report of:
   * How accurate is `wind_speed` prediction with time.
   * Taking day X as a reference, which is the deviation from `wind_speed(X)` compared with previous predictions of the same day X.

-6. [OPTIONAL] Following the Serverless approach, put this pipeline to automatically run on a daily basis.
+5. [OPTIONAL] Define an Airflow DAG that will run this pipeline on a daily basis
-  * You can use Heroku, AWS Free Tier or Google Cloud.
-  * You can use the Serverless Framework and just make the yaml config for the deploy.
-  * You can create a Dockerfile with the environment and just write in a txt how you will set up a cron job.
-  * Add another document in the `working_folder` explaining how you did it and some evidences.
-7. [OPTIONAL] Try to explain how would you ingest data from the api using an event processing platform.
+6. [OPTIONAL] Try to explain how would you ingest data from the api using an event processing platform.
 You can choose the event platform you want Kafka, RabbitMQ, Celery... etc. There is not need to create the full architecture code, but otherwise create a file called streaming_events.txt explaining us how will you build this architecture.
-8. [OPTIONAL] Create the deployment of your API.
-  * You can use a Docker Compose with the App.
-  * You can follow a Serverless Approach and use the Serverless Framework.
-  * You can use other architecture to deploy.
+7. [OPTIONAL] Create a directory inside the working folder and name it `app`.
+Inside the folder build an API to expose the weather data you loaded in the db.
+Choose the framework, or programming language you want, there is no restriction.